charlieegan3/personal-website/source/blog/2017-06-24-west-coast-ev.html.markdown

 *Leverburgh was actually working - great charge point location!*

 ![image](/blog/2017-06-24-west-coast-ev/tarbert.jpg)
-*Tarbert was also working - Zoe had a new view for the charge again*
+*Tarbert was also working (though a little rusty) - Zoe had a nice view for the charge again*

 ![image](/blog/2017-06-24-west-coast-ev/stornoway.jpg)
 *Competition for charge point space in Stornoway*

 ![image](/blog/2017-06-24-west-coast-ev/ullapool.jpg)
-*Quick boost at the start of the home straight*
+*Quick boost at Ullapool, the start of the home straight*

 ![image](/blog/2017-06-24-west-coast-ev/home_straight.jpg)
-*One the home straight at Glascarnoch Dam*
+*On the home straight at Glascarnoch dam*

 ![image](/blog/2017-06-24-west-coast-ev/home.jpg)
 *Home is where the charge point starts automatically*